tea

 When asked what to bring to class, the first item to bring is just yourself.
 Leave the distractions of the rest of the world behind and enter tea focused on the moment at hand.
 An important aspect of tea is the meditative and tranquil atmosphere created by the ceremony.

 Visitors do not need to bring any of the following.
-Students, however, should purchase and bring:
+Students, however, should purchase and bring (after talking with the teacher):

 • Sensu: a fan